zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 ## TotaLink (Credit-Cards)

 * TCS Customers utilizing host-based registers now can use Pin Pad Devices for sales and returns
-* Take advantage of our new out-of-the BOX PCI compliant devices
+* Take advantage of our new out-of-the-box PCI compliant devices
   * NFC
-  * Tab & Go
+  * Tap & Go
   * Chip & Pin
   * Digital Wallets
-* Updated payment devices and payment interfaces to conform with PTPE standards Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
+* Updated payment devices and payment interfaces to conform with P2PE standards Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
     > May require processor and/or equipment upgrade

 ## Webstore

-* Remember to optimize online sales with Coupons at checkout
+* Remember to optimize online sales with [Coupons at checkout](https://training.total-computing.com/dwkb/coupon-promo-voucher-gift-certificate-and-gift-card-setup-online-redemption-and-checkout/)

 ## Important Resolved Issues